joostvdg/keep-watching/docs/spring-boot-2-upgrade.md

 * re-add Swagger/OpenID docs generation
 * re-do test with Spring + TestContainers
 * re-do Spring Cloud Config server (with encryption)

+## Errata

+There are some things we won't fix, as the application has always had these issues.

+We can assume some of these are now expected behaviour (the app is seven years old), and if we want to resolve those, they should be handled independently.

+* never properly implemented the Delete functionality
+  * e.g., it doesn't handle cascade delete / relations
+* there are errors when calling the Shared WatchList
+* there is a race condition when the client calls authenticated too fast in a row, the user is not yet in the Database, so we end up trying to insert it twice
+  * not an issue, but it pollutes the log